11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 12

-Seffarine Square: A bustling hub in the heart of Fez's medina, resonating with the rhythmic clang of metalworkers crafting intricate copperware.
-Immerse yourself in the age-old tradition of Moroccan craftsmanship amidst the vibrant atmosphere of this lively marketplace.
+Seffarine Square: A bustling hub in the heart of the medina of Fez, resonating with the rhythmic clang of metalworkers crafting intricate copperware.
+Immerse yourself in the age-old tradition of Moroccan craftsmanship amid the vibrant atmosphere of this lively marketplace.

 30 minutes Admission ticket included